Asuka54089/KESMP/README.md

-# Finding the Top-k Egalitarian Stable Marriages(KESMP)
+# Ranking Egalitarian Stable Marriages(ESMRP)

 # Introduction

-We study the problem of finding the top-k stable marriages by egalitarian cost, which we call the top-k Egalitarian Stable Marriage Problem (k-ESMP).
+We study the problem of ranking the top-k stable marriages by egalitarian cost, which we call the Egalitarian Stable Marriage Ranking Problem (ESMRP).

 # Datasets